 There is nothing wrong with that, except that the best guides typically acquire their knowledge and skills from a variety of sources, both formal and informal.

-Canyon Guides International (CGI) does not offer training.
-Instead, we provide a path to an international certification that is based on validating four things:
+Canyon Guides International (CGI) provides a path to an international certification that is based on validating four things:

 Assessing Technial Skills